fangohr/finmag/README.md

 ## Support

-We do not provide support on Finmag.
+We do not provide support for Finmag.
 However, you are welcome to raise an issue in the GitHub [fangohr/finmag](https://github.com/fangohr/finmag) repository, but no promise can be made that the issue will be addressed.

 ## Publications